Wednesday, 18 November 2015

 4. POSITION FIX BY ADF: The ADF receiver can help the pilot to make a definite position fix by using two or more stations and the process of triangulation.
 To determine the exact location of the aircraft, the pilot should use these procedures:

-- plot the reciprocal for each true bearing on the chart.
-The aircraft is located at the intersection of the bearing lines (see Position Fix by NDB figure, on the right).
+4. plot the reciprocal for each true bearing on the chart.
+The aircraft is located at the intersection of the bearing lines (see Position Fix by NDB figure, on the right).2-77.gif (1831 bytes)

 For example, if it takes 45 seconds to fly a bearing change of 10°, the aircraft is: